qjlu404/chartdownloader/README.md

 # chartdownloader
 currently in early stages.
-currently it can only fetch links along with their name.

 make sure you have python3 and pip installed. type `pip install urllib3 lxml wheel wget pdf2image` or replace pip with pip3 if it doesnt work the first time in the command prompt